-12. Share-Based Compensation
+15. Share-Based Compensation

-In August 2020, the Company adopted the Better Therapeutics, Inc. 2020 Stock Option and Grant Plan (the "2020 Plan") to grant equity-based incentives to officers, directors, consultants and employees.
+In August 2020, we adopted the Better Therapeutics, Inc. 2020 Stock Option and Grant Plan (the "2020 Plan") to grant equity-based incentives to officers, directors, consultants and employees.
 The equity-based incentives include Incentive Stock Options, Non-Qualified Stock Options, Restricted Stock Awards, Unrestricted Stock Awards, and Restricted Stock Units.
-A total of 807 thousand shares of the Company's common stock have been reserved for issuance pursuant to the plan.
-Upon the close of the Business Combination, no further shares will be issued out of the 2020 Plan.
+A total of 807,326 shares of our common stock have been reserved for issuance pursuant to the plan.
+Upon the close of the business combination, no further shares will be issued out of the 2020 Plan.

-In October 2021, the Company adopted the Better Therapeutics OpCo.
-Inc., 2021 Stock Option and Incentive Plan (the "2021 Plan") to grant equity based incentive to officers, directors, consultants and employees.
+In October 2021, we adopted the Better Therapeutics OpCo.
+Inc., 2021 Stock Option and Grant Plan (the "2021 Plan") to grant equity based incentive to officers, directors, consultants and employees.
 The equity-based incentives include, Incentive Stock Options, Non-Qualified Stock Options, Stock appreciation rights, Restricted Stock Awards, Restricted Stock Units, Unrestricted Stock Awards, Cash-based Awards and Dividend Equivalent Rights.
-A total of 3.6 million shares of common stock have been initially reserved for issuance.
-Additionally, on January 1, 2022 and each January 1 thereafter, the number of shares of common stock reserved and available for issuance under the 2021 Plan shall be cumulatively increased by five percent (5%) of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares as approved by the Administrator of the 2021 Plan (the "Annual Increase").
-On January 1, 2023 the Company added 1.2 million shares to the plan for a total reserved for issuance of 3.0 million shares.
+A total of 3,600,000 shares of common stock have been initially reserved for issuance.
+Additionally, on

+January 1, 2022 and each January 1 thereafter, the number of shares of Common Stock reserved and available for issuance under the Plan shall be cumulatively increased by five percent (5%) of the number of shares of Common Stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares as approved by the Administrator (the "Annual Increase").